mattreihing/lightroom-walkthroughs/library-views.md

-# Viewing Photos in Your Library
+# Viewing Photos In Your Library

 This article covers the different ways to view and sort photos in your Lightroom library.